caffeinatedlabs/rack-chrome_frame/README.md

 A Rack middleware for inserting a Chrome Frame install prompt for requests made by Internet Explorer.

+This project is a modification of the original, unmaintained [rack-chromeframe](https://github.com/sunlightlabs/rack-chromeframe).

 ## Installation

 Add this line to your application's Gemfile: